RadarVisuals/RADAR/full_codebase_dump.md

 import { demoAssetMap } from "../../assets/DemoLayers/initLayers";
 import { manageOverlayDimmingEffect } from "../../utils/performanceHelpers";
 import { globalAnimationFlags } from "../../utils/globalAnimationFlags";
+import { useWorkspaceContext } from "../../context/WorkspaceContext";
+import { useAssetContext } from "../../context/AssetContext";
-import { useAppContext } from "../../context/AppContext";
+import { useVisualEngineContext } from "../../context/VisualEngineContext";
 import { useUserSession } from "../../context/UserSessionContext";
 import TokenGrid from "./TokenGrid";
 import LazyLoadImage from "./LazyLoadImage";